nologic/idaref/README.md

 Enter IdaRef:
 ![](https://raw.githubusercontent.com/nologic/idaref/master/screenshot/idaref.png)
-It will monitor the location for your cursor (ScreenEA) and display the full documentation of the instruction.
-At the moment it only supports x86.
+The plugin will monitor the location for your cursor (ScreenEA) and display the full documentation of the instruction.
+At the moment it only supports x86-64, however support for other architectures is relatively easy.